 - Rett Syndrome

-Full schools dedicated exclusively to teaching children with autism spectrum disorders—including those on the spectrum with the most intense needs—run by qualified autism professionals.
+Full schools dedicated exclusively to teaching children with autism spectrum disorders—including those on the autism spectrum with the most intense needs—run by qualified autism professionals.

 Individual classrooms reserved for teaching children with autism spectrum disorders within a SESI school, for mild to moderate autism cases.